Ty Cobb: 1911–1914

-Cobb led the AL that year in numerous other categories, including 248 hits, 147 runs scored, 127 RBI, 83 stolen bases, 47 doubles, 24 triples and a .621 slugging percentage.
+Cobb dominated the AL statistically that year, leading in numerous categories, including 248 hits, 147 runs scored, 127 RBI, 83 stolen bases, 47 doubles, 24 triples and a hefty .621 slugging percentage.
 Cobb hit eight home runs but finished second in that category to Frank Baker, who hit eleven.
 He was awarded another Chalmers car, this time for being voted the AL MVP by the Baseball Writers' Association of America.
 He also returned to playing centerfield full-time that season, the position he would occupy for most of the rest of his career.